asigalov61/Morpheus/Training-Code/README.md

 #### 32x128 timings version seem to produce better results over original 256x10 version due to the fact that duration timings seem to be more important for music/model than start-times.
 Also, 32x128 > 256x10 but not significantly so there is an acceptable trade-off IMHO in terms of timings distribution vs. dictionary size.

+#### 128x128 timings version seem to produec even better output with delicate datasets/MIDIs but at the expense of the dictionary size.

+#### So rule of the thumb here is that you need to select/LISTEN TO each version with your dataset/MIDIs to determine the most approprite timings encoding schema.
+In other words, timings schema are dataset/MIDIs dependent and there is no universal approach really if you want to be efficient in terms of encoding.

 ***

 ### Project Los Angeles